Cargo2k/simplestCMS/README.md

 ## Usage
  * configure the source with cmake
  * compile
+ * make sure the files above are in place
  * configure your web server to see the fastcgi program
  * spawn the fastcgi process
  * visit the page